ZenithEngine/.github/profile/README.md

 # Zenith Engine | The Xengine Recreation project
 > Who are we?
-- We are a group of Game Developers aimed to create an open-source Source SDK which recreates Xengine by Crowbar Collective
+- We are a group of Game Developers aimed to recreate Xengine by Crowbar Collective
 > Why?

 https://github.com/user-attachments/assets/6e0b7784-804a-4f25-9a25-04961b204a66